scrowley001/udemy-docker-mastery/NOTES.md

 command -- docker container run --rm --net new_network alpine nslookup search

-If you are running an alternate command other than the default command, and its not a shell, you then don't need to provide the '-it' flag e.g. command -- docker container run -it --network new_network centos:7 ping google.com OR command -- docker container run --network new_network centos:7 ping google.com
+If you are running an alternate command other than the default command, and its not a shell, you then don't need to provide the '-it' flag e.g.
+`docker container run -it --network new_network centos:7 ping google.com`
+OR
+`docker container run --network new_network centos:7 ping google.com`

-docker image build -t custom-nginx . docker container run -d --name custom --rm -P custom-nginx
+`docker image build -t custom-nginx .`

+`docker container run -d --name custom --rm -P custom-nginx`

-To run a Ubuntu machine and then be able to exec onto it, run this `docker container run -d --name ubuntu-vol-test -it -v pg_vol:/var/log/test ubuntu bash`
+To run a Ubuntu machine and then be able to exec onto it, run this:

+`docker container run -d --name ubuntu-vol-test -it -v pg_vol:/var/log/test ubuntu bash`

 1.Notice the volume section.
 Previously this volume was attached to another postgres container.